ESC Alert and NY-Alert

 - Faculty and staff have their college email assigned as the primary email in the system.
 As noted above, there is an option to add more Internet email addresses to your account.

 - Hidden groups are used for the notification of current faculty, staff and students about incidents which the college maintains a legal obligation to inform within a reasonable period of time.

-- Accounts are removed from the system twice a year (January and August).
-In between the deletes there is a possibility that individuals may receive an alert even if they are no longer affiliated with the college.
+- Accounts are removed from the system once a year in August.
+There is a possibility that individuals may receive an alert even if they are no longer affiliated with the college.

 - See the service desk knowledgebase article, "ESC Alert Instructions," for more information and detailed instructions on ESC Alert.
 [Note: college login is required to access the service desk.]